ivalaginja/babycat/README.md

-# babycat
+# BabyCAT
-Website for the coronagraph demo bench "BabyCAT.
+Website for the coronagraph demo bench "BabyCAT".

-## Website Built with Jekyll

 The BabyCAT website is built using the Jekyll framework.
 Jekyll is a static site generator that allows for easy creation and management of websites.
-The website follows a modern design with a focus on clarity and usability.

-## Running the Website Locally
+## Local setup for development

 To run the BabyCAT website locally, follow these steps: